Erin B. Taylor

 Managing Editor at PopAnth: Hot Buttered Humanity

 I am an economic anthropologist with an aesthetic sensibility.
-My main areas of interest are material culture, consumption, financial behaviours, use of technology, and public communication.
+My main areas of interest are socioeconomic development, consumer finance, use of technology, material culture, and public communication.
 I’m Australian, I also hold a British passport, and I speak fluent English and Spanish, conversational Portuguese, and a smattering of French and Haitian Creole.

 As an undergraduate I took courses in anthropology, biology, economics, fine art, linguistics, psychology, sociology, Spanish, and statistics.
 After a week of taking a course in anthropology, I knew without a doubt that I would go on to pursue a PhD in the area.

 In 2003, after a stint of working in the UK, I enrolled in a PhD at the University of Sydney under the supervision of Professor Diane Austin-Broos.
 As an undergraduate I had spent three months in Chile, so I decided to head to a Spanish-speaking country in order to put my language skills to use.
 For fifteen months I lived in Santo Domingo, Dominican Republic, spending most of my time living in a squatter settlement.

 Before submitting my PhD thesis, I landed full-time work lecturing in the Department of Anthropology at The University of Sydney, Australia from January 2008-December 2010, teaching across the Global Studies degree, Anthropology Honours, Reading Ethnography, Economic Anthropology, Urban Anthropology, and Introductory Anthropology.

 From 2010-2012 I worked with with Dr. Heather Horst and Dr. Espelencia Baptiste on a project called Mobiles, Migrants and Money: A Study of Mobility in the Dominican Republic and Haiti, funded by the Institute for Money, Technology and Financial Inclusion (IMTFI) at the University of California, Irvine.
 Our mission was to find out how Haitians were using both formal and informal financial services, then investigate the adoption of the new mobile money services introduced after the earthquake.
 We produced two major reports detailing Haiti’s financial ecology and money practices.